jenga201/rsl_sellfile/README.md

 This repo contains original and modified Lil Endgame RSLHelper artifact sell files.

-The sell rules have not been modified, as they are comprehensive and restrictive.
+The sell rules are split into tiers S+, S, A, B.

-These rules are split into tiers S+, S, A, B.
+These rules have not been modified, as they are comprehensive and restrictive.

-The A tier rules filter off-set pieces for a 'Pre-End Game' account.
+The A tier rules are a good filter for off-set pieces in a 'Pre-End Game' account.
 Therefore, the Modified files have all artifact sets added to A tier and have the sell all bad artifacts (rule 17) removed.

 The table information below should help with modifying your preferred artifact sets.
 In a text editor, search using the default text and replace with your modified set list.

 Lil's resources